 In between the teaching job and now I was forced to take up a more physical factory job.
 In October 2014 my second child was born, and after complications with the epidural, I was left unable to return to work.
 Since I was eleven, I have known that I have scoliosis, which is an S-shaped curve of the spine.
 I wore a back brace for five years to correct it, and though I did have some back pain, I was never really chronically suffering until after my second child was born.
 I was stuck seven times with an epidural needle, and none of them worked.
 I had a natural childbirth because they could not get into the epidural space to relieve the pain.
 This blind poking around combined with the fact that my curvatures had progressed greatly in pregnancy, caused nerve damage and sciatica.
 This causes me to be unable to sit, stand, or stay in one position for more than a few moments.
 I often go numb in my extremities, and it makes life a little difficult for me.
 I was out of a job and trying every work-at-home position I could think of to keep our lights on, our house out of foreclosure, and food in our bellies!

 This is where we get back to Janae!
 She had gotten a book completed during NaNoWriMo and was needing a cover designed.
 She had ordered one from another freelancer, but was unhappy with the end result, so I told her I would give it a shot.
 I had never designed a book cover before, but I had certainly seen enough of them over the years.
 I designed her cover, and she loved it… and I loved it too.
 She then went on to beta reading and had a group of her friends help edit and beta the book.
 I was one of those.
 She liked my comments and corrections so much that she hired me as an editor for her next book.
 From there I began my own business, started a Facebook Page and eventually a website for my services.
 I started getting orders from new clients, and they all loved and recommended my services expanding my business even more!
 Which brings us to where I am today.
-A successful copy editor who also designs covers, and is plotting her own novel in her free time!
+A successful author, publisher, author services provider, and publicist who is plotting her own full-length novel in her free time!

 What are some of my favorite books?